mimblewimble/grin/doc/contracts.md

-In this simple case of someone sending a transaction to a receiver they trust (see later for the trustless case), an aggregate signature can be directly built for a Grin transaction by calculating the total blinding factor of inputs and outputs `r` and using it as the private key `x` above.
+In this simple case of someone sending a transaction to a receiver they trust (see later for the trustless case), an aggregate signature can be directly built for a Grin transaction by taking the above private key `x` to be the sum of output blinding factors minus the sum of input blinding factors.
 The resulting kernel is assembled from the aggregate signature generated using `r` and the public key `r*G`, and allows to verify non-inflation for all Grin transactions (and signs the fees).